Tangle Teezer: History

-Tangle Teezer was founded by its inventor Shaun Pulfrey, who started a hair colorist career in 1978.
-He worked at Pierre Alexandre, Toni&Guy, Nicky Clarke, and Richard Ward salons throughout his career.
-In 2002 Pulfrey published I Wanna Be Blonde, a book sharing his insider hair coloring tips.
+Tangle Teezer was founded by its inventor Shaun Pulfrey, who started his career as a hair colorist in 1978.
+He has worked at Pierre Alexandre, Toni&Guy, Nicky Clarke, and Richard Ward salons throughout his career.

 In 2003, Pulfrey began to research and develop his idea for a detangling hairbrush to create the world’s first professional detangling tool.

-In 2005 Pulfrey remortgaged his flat in Brixton, London, to finance the product launch.
+In 2005 Pulfrey remortgaged his flat in Brixton, London for six months' worth of capital (£25,000) to finance the product launch.

+In May 2005 Pulfrey published I Wanna Be Blonde, a book sharing his insider hair coloring tips.

 Pulfrey appeared on Dragons’ Den in 2007.
-He pitched 'The Original' detangling hairbrush to Peter Jones, Duncan Bannatyne, James Caan and Deborah Meaden.
+He pitched "The Original" detangling hairbrush to Peter Jones, Duncan Bannatyne, James Caan and Deborah Meaden.
 Pulfrey offered 15% of Tangle Teezer for £80,000 but was rejected.
 Jones labeled the brushes ‘hair-brained’, Caan said they were a ‘waste of time,’ and Bannatyne said he wanted to ‘pull [his] hair out.’
 However, when the episode was aired, the Tangle Teezer website crashed due to public demand, with 1,500 orders placed.

-In 2008, Boots began stocking the brushes, and by 2009, the brand had turned a profit and started to expand into a global market.
+In 2008, Boots began stocking the brushes, and by 2009 sales had reached £500,000.

+In 2011, sales hit £2.2 million, further growing to £28.6 million in March 2016, having expanded into 70 international markets.

+In July 2021, Pulfrey sold a majority stake in Tangle Teezer to Mayfair Equity Partners for approximately £70 million.